bkrigeris/logstash/logstash_base/README.md

 ### Components
 Dockerfile
 :  this is what docker engine is using to build the container image.
 It contains instructions for base image and addtional files that are added image container.

-## Usage

-TODO: Write usage instructions
+Complete reference can be found @ <https://docs.docker.com/engine/reference/builder/>

+logstash.yml
+:  a file that defines logstash configuration settings.
+Complete reference can be found @ <https://www.elastic.co/guide/en/logstash/current/index.html>

+logstash.conf
+:  a file that defines logstash operational settings for input, filter and output configuration.
+Complete reference can be found @ <https://www.elastic.co/guide/en/logstash/current/index.html>

+README.md
+:  instructions on how to install and run this container

+### Creating a container image

+Clone the directory and change into the directory that contains all four files.
+Do not forget the period at the end of the command.

+<pre><code>docker build -t logstash:latest . </code></pre>

+## Running the logging container

+<pre><code>docker run --rm -d \
+--name logstash-server \
+-p 9600:9600/tcp -p 5000:5000/tcp -p 5000:5000/udp \
+-v ~/logstashlog:/usr/share/logstash/logstashlog/ \
+logstash:latest logstash </code></pre>

 ## Contributing